evanfp582/Kotlin-TUI/README.md

 - Nested Components
 - [ ] **IN PROG: Markdown parser**
   - so I can just turn my/any readme into a page in my app
+  - [X] Basic small single screen README Parser
+  - [ ] More advanced cases
+  - [ ] Multiscreen.
+I need the ability to go up and down the page.
+Vim keybinds?
 - [ ] Bouncing ball simulation
   - I don't have a good useful case where this would be important, but I just think dealing with the math, angles, and tick rate would be an interesting challenge to solve